Norhaven/FluentBoilerplate/README.md

 using FluentBoilerplate;
 ```

-Everything is driven from an IContext implementation.
+Everything is driven from an IBoilerplateContext implementation.
 You should get one.

 ```C#
 var boilerplate = Boilerplate.New();